UWCNuclear/UbuntuSetUp/README.md

 *Practical #4: Semi-Empirical Mass Formula*: https://www.youtube.com/watch?v=B2W0OYhtddY

 # How to install Windows Subsystem for Linux (Ubuntu) on Windows 11
 **Step 1.**	Open the Windows 11 Start Menu and search "Terminal".
-In the Windows Terminal, list the available Linux distributions by pasting the following command:

-    wsl --list --online

-**Step 2.**	Install Ubuntu 22 by pasting the following commands:
+Install Ubuntu 22 by pasting the following commands:

     wsl --install -d Ubuntu-22.04 --enable-wsl1

-**Step 3.**	When the process is complete, restart your computer.
+When the process is complete, restart your computer.

-**Step 4.**	Set up username and password in the Ubuntu terminal.
+**Step 2.**	Set up username and password in the Ubuntu terminal.
 Do not close the window until you have a username and password set up.
 (The password does not show up as you type it.)

-**Step 5.**	Set the version of the subsystem to 1 by pasting the following command:
+**Step 3.**	Set the version of the subsystem to 1 by pasting the following command:

     wsl --set-version Ubuntu-22.04 1

-You can run the install command multiple times to install several Linux distributions on your system, but first use "wsl --set-default-version 1".

-You can list all the Linux distros installed in your system with the command:

-    wsl --list --verbose
+**Step 4.**	Install and run Xming-fonts: https://sourceforge.net/projects/xming/files/Xming-fonts/7.7.0.10/

+**Step 5.**	Install and run Xming: https://sourceforge.net/projects/xming/

+ ***Note!*** Xming must be running in the background before you open a terminal and has to be run every time your computer is rebooted. :-)

 **Step 6.**	To update libraries, paste (by using the right click of your mouse pad or middle click of your mouse) the following commands in the terminal: